 Exploring the Sunken Gardens at Mount Assisi in Cambria County

-Exploring the Sunken Gardens at Mount Assisi in Cambria County PA.
+The Sunken Gardens at Mount Assisi in Cambria County Pennsylvania.

 The Sunken Gardens at Mount Assisi are part of the beautifully manicured grounds of the Saint Francis Friary in Cambria County.